tantalor/graphjs/README.md

     Tests completed in 88 milliseconds.
     0 tests of 160 failed.

+### Narwhal

-You can also run tests with narwhal.
+You can run the individual tests with narwhal.

-    $ js -m test test/common.js
+    $ narwhal -m test test/core.js
+    + Running test/core.js
+    Passes: 24, Fails: 0, Errors: 0

+Or all tests.

+    $ narwhal test/all.js
+    + Running
+    Passes: 24, Fails: 0, Errors: 0
-    + Running test/common.js
+    + Running
-    Passes: 38, Fails: 0, Errors: 0
+    Passes: 14, Fails: 0, Errors: 0

+### Node

+You can run the individual tests or all tests with node.

+    $ node test/core.js

+Or all tests.

+    $ node test/all.js